BrilliantDeviation7/personal-blog/user/blogs/web-dev/font-weight-transitions/index.md

 - [One File, Many Options: Using Variable Fonts on the Web](https://css-tricks.com/one-file-many-options-using-variable-fonts-web/)
 - [#259: How to use variable fonts](https://css-tricks.com/newsletter/259-how-to-use-variable-fonts/)

-It took me 30 minutes or so to figure out how to use them and get a single .woff2 file from Google Fonts, so I guess I'm also writing this as reference for the future.
+It took me a while to figure out how to use them and get a single .woff2 file from Google Fonts, so I guess I'm also writing this as reference for the future.

-##### Different apparent font weight between browsers

-~~I've now learned that font-weights can look very different between Firefox and Microsoft Edge (and thus Chrome).
-Not sure why yet, but I'll look into it. `font-weight: 900` is significantly bolder on Firefox than Edge 🤔 and _does_ look much better on Firefox.~~

-<ImgZoom src="/web-dev/font-weight-transitions/firefox-font-weight.png" alt="Image of font weight on Firefox browser" class="h-full object-cover">Font weight on Mozilla Firefox</ImgZoom>
-<ImgZoom src="/web-dev/font-weight-transitions/edge-font-weight.png" alt="Image of font weight on Microsoft Edge browser" class="h-full object-cover">Font weight on Microsoft Edge</ImgZoom>

-###### Jan 8, 2023 update

-Turns out I forgot to add `font-weight: 100 900;` under `@font-face` section; this fixed the transitions on Microsoft Edge and Chrome.

 :::caution

 Make sure to include `font-weight: 100 900;` inside `@font-face`.
 This specifies the range that is supported by the font and is _required_ for font-weight transitions.
+Without this, the font-weight may not show in Chrome and Microsoft Edge browsers (based on my observations).

 :::